tinkrmind/connectedDevices/README.md

 ![landingPage](https://i.imgur.com/6NrUbRX.png)

-I made an HTML puzzle with express.
+I made an HTML puzzle with expressjs.
 The puzzle is live [here](http://as11613.itp.io:8080).
 Give it a shot!

 There are multilple levels and you proceed by various methods, like manipulations URLs, finding hidden links, and solving riddles to get passwords.